African wild ass: Taxonomy

 Cladogram based on whole nuclear genomes after Özkan et al. 2024.African wild asses of unknown subspecies lived in the Sahara, Egypt, and Arabia, earlier in the Holocene.

 Habitat

 African wild ass in natural habitat.

-African wild asses are well suited to life in a desert or semidesert environment.
+African wild asses are found in desert or semidesert environments.
 They have tough digestive systems, which can break down desert vegetation and extract moisture from food efficiently.
-They can also go without water for a fairly long time.
-Their large ears give them an excellent sense of hearing and help in cooling.
+They are adapted to live with little water for long stretches of time.
+Their large ears give them a sharp sense of hearing and help in cooling.

-Because of the sparse vegetation in their environment wild asses live somewhat separated from each other (except for mothers and young), unlike the tightly grouped herds of wild horses.
-They have very loud voices, which can be heard for over 3 km, which helps them to keep in contact with other asses over the wide spaces of the desert.
+Because of the sparse vegetation in their environment, wild asses often live separated from each other (except for mothers and young), unlike the tightly grouped herds of wild horses.
+They have voices which can be heard for over 3 km, which helps them to keep in contact with other asses.

 Behavior

 The African wild ass is primarily active in the cooler hours between late afternoon and early morning, seeking shade and shelter amongst the rocky hills during the day.
 The Somali wild ass is also very agile and nimble-footed, capable of moving quickly across boulder fields and in the mountains.
 On the flat, it has been recorded reaching speeds of 70 km/h.
 In keeping with these feats, its soles are particularly hard and its hooves grow very quickly.

 Mature males defend large territories around 23 square kilometres in size, marking them with dung heaps – an essential marker in the flat, monotonous terrain.
 Due to the size of these ranges, the dominant male cannot exclude other males.
 Rather, intruders are tolerated – recognized and treated as subordinates, and kept as far away as possible from any of the resident females.
 In the presence of estrous females, the males bray loudly.
 These animals live in loose herds of up to fifty individuals.